michogar/mapbox-redux/README.md

 ## How to

-This sample use the [mapbox-gl-redux](https://github.com/mapbox/mapbox-gl-redux) library.
-More doc there.
+This sample uses the [mapbox-gl-redux](https://github.com/mapbox/mapbox-gl-redux) library.
+More docs there.

-With the mapbox-gl-redux library we'll get maintain synced the map's state with the application's state.
+With the mapbox-gl-redux library we can sync the map's state with the app state and maintain it.
 To do this, first:

 ### Create a ReduxMapControl and add it to the map